sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 ### Where can I use Stripe?

-In order to use Stripe on your marketplace, your platform account needs to be in a Stripe-supported country.
+In order to use Stripe for your marketplace, your platform account needs to be in a Stripe-supported country.
 (You can define your country in Stripe Dashboard Account Settings.)
 The platform country then determines in which countries the platform can create Connect accounts, i.e. where